Limiting absorption principle and virtual levels of operators in Banach spaces: General theory of virtual levels in Banach spaces

 \end{enumerate} \end{assumption}

 We note that Assumption~\ref{ass-virtual} is readily satisfied in the usual examples of differential operators.
-For convenience, from now on, we assume that $\bfE\subset\bfX\subset\bfF$ (as vector spaces) and omit $\imath$ and $\jmath$ in numerous relations.
+For convenience, from now on, we will assume that $\bfE\subset\bfX\subset\bfF$ (as vector spaces) and will omit $\imath$ and $\jmath$ in numerous relations.

 \begin{definition}[Virtual levels] Let $A\in\scrC(\bfX)$ and $\bfE\hookrightarrow\bfX\hookrightarrow\bfF$ satisfy Assumption~\ref{ass-virtual}.
 Let

 be a connected open set such that $\sigma\sb{\mathrm{ess}}(A)\cap\p\varOmega$ is nonempty.
 We say that a point $z_0\in\sigma\sb{\mathrm{ess}}(A)\cap\p\varOmega$ is a \emph{point of the essential spectrum of $A$ of rank $r\in\N_0$ relative to $(\varOmega,\bfE,\bfF)$ } if it is the smallest value for which there is $B\in\scrB_{00}(\bfF,\bfE)$ (with $\scrB_{00}$ denoting bounded operators of finite rank) of rank $r$ such that